ossobv/proxmove/README.rst

       --skip-disks          do the move, but skip copying of the disks;
                             implies --skip-start
-      --skip-start          do the move, but do not start the new instance --ssh-ciphers CIPHERS
+      --skip-start          do the move, but do not start the new instance --wait-before-stop    prepare the move, but ask for user confirmation before shutting down the old
+                            instance (useful if you have to move networks/IPs)
+      --ssh-ciphers CIPHERS
                             comma separated list of ssh -c ciphers to prefer, (aes128-gcm@openssh.com is supposed to